top of page

 Email: nagual.simmons.ctr@us.af.mil

-Status: Engineer at Helion Energy
+Status: Propulsion Engineer at Northrop Grumman

 bottom of page